 On the Islamic calendar, Ramadan is the ninth month and it is the month of fasting from dawn to sunset.
 Food and drinks are served before dawn, known as Suhoor and after sunset, known as Iftar.
-The evening meals are filled with traditional celebratory foods that are light, nutritious meals containing fresh fruits, vegetables, and halal meats.
+But during the day, no food or drink is allowed.
+The evening meals are filled with traditional celebratory foods that are light and nutritious, containing fresh fruits, vegetables, and halal meats.

 Because so many Muslims around the world observe Ramadan from a variety of countries and cultures, many types of food will be prepared, not just Middle Eastern foods.

-Ramadan is a very spiritual event that forces one to truly evaluate and purify all aspects of their life.
-It may appear to be an individual effort, but Ramadan is essentially a holiday that encompasses and embraces family and friends.
+Ramadan is a very spiritual event that encourages observers to evaluate and purify all aspects of their lives.
+The spiritual evaluation may appear to be an individual effort, but Ramadan is essentially a holiday that encompasses and embraces family and friends.
 While children may be too young to fast, there are many ways to include children in the holiday.

 Ramadan Recipes Worldwide